 [Section 16K inserted by No. 1 of 2005 s.
 4.]

 16L.
-Transitional provisions
+Transitional provisions for amendments to law etc. in 2005

 (1) In this section —

 previous electoral distribution means the division of the State into districts and regions for the election of members of the Assembly and the Council that was in effect on 26 February 2005.